Pump failures in frac equipment typically don’t happen overnight. They build up over time.

 - Check supply of on-hand expendables such as packing, valves and seats, maintenance items such as seals, O-rings, oil and breather filter elements, and also maintenance tools.
 Order to replenish supplies as necessary.

-Every 1500 Hours Routine Maintenance Tasks
+Semiannual Routine Maintenance Tasks (1500 Hours):

 - Remove connecting rod caps and inspect journal bearings.
 Front and back half of bearings are identical parts, but the front should wear out faster than the rear.
 Replace if any signs of the following are present on either: excessive heat/burning, deep and excessive scoring or heavy wear/thin cross-section, bearing material missing, spalling, and redistribution of bearing material.